Tekken

 notch connection, you can pretty much forget about playing

 Tekken Online.
+I use a wired FIOS connection, and while imperfect, it definitely feels solid against certain players.
 So for this review, feel free to insert the phrase "when

 there is NO lag" after every positive thing I say about this game.

 wait in line to play the winner.
-It's just like "putting your quarter up"
+It's similar to "putting your quarter up"

 |